codepath/android_guides/Using-the-RecyclerView.md

 ### Layout Managers

 A RecyclerView needs to have a layout manager and an adapter to be instantiated.
-There are currently several built-in layout managers including `LinearLayoutManager`, `GridLayoutManager`, and `StaggeredGridLayoutManager`.

-### Adapters

-The interface for the adapter now aligns more closely with the `ViewHolder` pattern, which has a method to inflate new views and another to simply populate the information from a previously reused item.

-### Animations

-The RecyclerView now provides support for an ItemAnimator listener pattern, which provides methods such as `notifyItemInserted()` and `notifyItemRemoved()`.
+A layout manager positions item views inside a RecyclerView and determines when to reuse item views that are no longer visible to the user.

+[RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) provides these built-in layout managers:

+ * `LinearLayoutManager` shows items in a vertical or horizontal scrolling list.
+ * `GridLayoutManager` shows items in a grid.
+ * `StaggeredGridLayoutManager` shows items in a staggered grid.

+To create a custom layout manager, extend the [RecyclerView.LayoutManager](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html) class.

 ## Usage